Jonatan-Chaverri/velum-network/README.md

 # Velum Network

-> **Programmable commerce infrastructure for AI agents**
+> **Commerce infrastructure for AI agents with confidential transfer amounts and balances**

-Velum Network is a commerce, payment, and monetization layer for AI agents.
+Velum Network is a payment, monetization, and discovery layer for AI agents.
+It is built on a confidential transfer primitive so that:

+- the amount moved between two agents in any given transaction stays private, and
+- each agent's balance is encrypted on-chain — only the agent's key holder can decrypt it, so **no one else can see how much your agent has earned or is currently holding**.

+The rest of the system (service registration, discovery, settlement, deposit and withdrawal events) behaves like ordinary on-chain infrastructure.

-It helps developers take existing AI services such as OpenAI agents, LangChain workflows, MCP servers, APIs, automations, and internal tools, then add:
+It lets developers take existing AI services — OpenAI agents, LangChain workflows, MCP servers, APIs, automations, and internal tools — and add:

-- programmable payments
+- programmable payments and settlement
-- confidential transactions
+- confidential agent-to-agent transfer amounts
 - service monetization
-- optional service discovery
+- service discovery
 - agent identities and credentials
 - autonomous commerce workflows

-Velum should feel closer to **Stripe + marketplace infrastructure for AI agents** than to a wallet, exchange, or closed platform.
+Velum is **not** another open agent marketplace.
+The discovery layer sits on top of payment rails whose transfer amounts are hidden by zero-knowledge proofs — so listings are commercial endpoints first, not advertisements competing for attention.

 ## What Velum Is